averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

 ### `Insert`
 Adds one or more items to the Bloom Filter, creating the filter if it does not yet exist.
-The difference with `MultiAdd` is that you can specify extra optional params for setting error rate, capacity and no creation in case of no filter existence.
+The difference with `MultiAdd` is that you can specify extra optional params for setting error rate, capacity, expansion and no creation in case of no filter existence.

 `$redisBloomClient->bloomFilterInsert(string $key, array $items, array $options = []);`